 Wednesday, June 16, 2021

-Why Blockchain Is Good For Financial Market Infrastructure
+Why Blockchain (a Distributed Database with an Execution Engine) Is Good For Financial Market Infrastructure

 Financial market infrastructures (FMI) is the technology that enable trillions of dollars of capital to move globally on a nightly basis.
 Some of the infrastructure still runs on systems designed in the 1970s, including mainframe and COBOL.
 Blockchain is now starting to be deployed as a solution to modernize these systems, after years of trials and proof-of-concepts.
 A key reason for blockchain adoption is that it provides a single, decentralized source of truth, data verifiability and programmable assets to an ecosystem of market participants that currently maintain siloed ledgers.
 In this session, we will share how financial services have deployed blockchain in order to enable new services, achieve greater efficiency, and improve client service delivery.